-Graduate students generally focus on the years of contact or on the sixteenth, seventeenth, eighteenth, and nineteenth centuries and receive training in the methods and historiographies of American Indian history.
-Professor Susan Sleeper-Smith, whose work on Indian Women and French Men: Rethinking Encounter in the Great Lakes, chairs many of the committees with other committee membership drawn from both the history department and the wide range of associated faculty.
-Students complete two fields in history and are able to complete two minor fields outside the department, which enables students to pursue a well-rounded interest that recognizes the complexity of Native cultures.
+Students complete two fields in history and are able to complete two minor fields outside the department, which enables students to pursue a well-rounded course of study that recognizes the complexity of Native cultures.
 The specifics of the field will vary according to the particular interests of the student.
 Students in American Indian Studies generally complete one language, preferably Ojibwe.
 For those whose focus is the seventeenth and early eighteenth centuries, French is also recommended.

-Michigan State University both heads a consortium of colleges and universities involved in the training of American Indian Studies students at the graduate level and is also a member of the Newberry Library American Indian Studies Consortium.
+Michigan State University heads a consortium of colleges and universities involved in the training of American Indian Studies students at the graduate level.
+It is also a member of the Newberry Library American Indian Studies Consortium.
 The Newberry Consortium draws on the Newberry Library’s world-renowned collections in American Indian and Indigenous studies and the resources of the McNickle Center to offer a series of annual workshops, institutes, symposiums, conferences and fellowships to graduate students and faculty at member institutions.
-Both consortiums are intergral to graduate student training and offer academic opportunities that further enrich and enhance the American Indian Studies major at Michigan State University.
+Both consortia are integral to graduate student training and offer academic opportunities that further enrich and enhance American Indian Studies at Michigan State University.